-CMS included in the 2018 final rule for the Medicare Quality Payment Program (QPP) a new opportunity for small practices to waive participation in the MIPS “Promoting Interoperability” (PI) performance category.
+CMS included in the 2018 final rule for the Medicare Quality Payment Program (QPP) a new opportunity for small practices to waive participation in the MIPS “Promoting Interoperability” (PI) performance category, and the exception is available again in 2019.
 This category grades physicians on their “electronic exchange of health information using certified electronic health record technology (CEHRT).”

 The “Promoting Interoperability Hardship Exception,” is the current name given to the waiver by CMS.
 Previously known as “Meaningful Use,” Medicare’s EHR incentive program was rebranded in 2016 as “Advancing Care Information,” and then again in 2018 to “Promoting Interoperability” to reflect CMS’s stated priorities for the initiative, and perhaps shift attention away from past criticisms of the program.